vishalrengasamy/predictive-routing-algorithm/README.md

 In a practical implementation however, with small modifications to the script, the data can be taken as an input continuously, on a daily basis, and the resulting route (if it exists) can be generated.

+Python's 'pandas' library is required in the 'route.py' file.
+To install:
+  pip3 install pandas

 Note: The data used is synthetic as the Python script currently does not actually connect to a network that pulls in sensor data.